AlexBocken/mykb/index.md

 Happy to accept pull requests for new topics!

 # Desktop Programs
+- [Laptop Setup](docs/LaptopSetup.md) General tips and tricks around the quirks of Arch on a Laptop.
 - [qutebrowser](docs/qutebrowser.md)
     highly customizable keyboard focused webbrowser using vim bindings
 - [vimwiki](docs/vimwiki.md)